Ohmnivore/OpenGLTutorialCode/README.md

 # Which commit corresponds to which episode?
 Check out the past commits.
 You will find that commits don't happen every episode, and are rather rare.
-That's because the videos in the code are cumulative and don't start from scratch everytime.
+That's because the code in the videos progresses in a cumulative way and doesn't start from scratch everytime.
 I only made new commits when I thought that the code base would be significantly altered.

 # Which parts of the code have I changed?
 I changed as little as possible, but I couldn't stand Qt.
 I love Qt for GUIs, but I'm learning OpenGL in the context